 Except vacuums.
 He does not like vacuums.

-Overall, I think the desktop will get a lot of use in our homeschool.
+Overall, I think the desktop will get a lot of use in our homeschool for many years to come.

-The best part about it is you could easily mount the BESTA frames on the wall to raise the desktop up to adult height.
-Swap the leg for a wall bracket or two and simply add doors onto the BESTA frames, and I think it’d be a really sleek and minimal corner desk option for any office space.
+Looking for an adult-size version of this same corner desk?
+You could easily mount the BESTA frames on the wall to raise the desktop up to a comfortable adult height, too!
+Swap the leg for a couple wall brackets and simply add doors onto the BESTA frames like we did with our entertainment console in the basement, and you’d have a really sleek and minimal corner desk option for any office space.